PTSD in Healthcare Workers: How to Heal From PTSD and Manage Everyday Stress?

 You have been struggling with feeling unsafe each time you go to work, or even feeling guilt or responsibility for some of the losses.

-You may had to isolate yourself from your family for weeks on end and comfort patients who die alone with no soothing human touch.
+You may have to isolate yourself from your family for weeks on end and comfort patients who die alone with no soothing human touch.

 This takes a toll.